jotavare/jotavare.github.io/docs/x86_assembly_nasm/data_and_memory/variables.md

 ### **Efficient Memory Usage**
 - x86 maximizes memory usage by storing **bytes next to each other**.
-- Accessing a single byte from a memory slot, we retrieve the **entire 32-bit** chunk it belongs to.
+- Accessing a single byte from a memory slot, I will retrieve the **entire 32-bit** chunk it belongs to.
 - Accessing these values directly can lead to **unexpected results** due to x86's memory efficiency.

 ----